jemcodes/travelScape/README.md

 * Whatever else the group decides :)
 * Might be a good place for a couple of screen clippings of code/functionality - difference between stamped v. unstamped

+* User Authentication:
+  - We initially implemented both JSON web token and session authentication.
+Ultimately due to specifications on the project itself we chose to go with session authentication.
+* Dynamic User Functionality:
+  - Stamps: Hurdles we experienced were two fold.
+The first issue we dealt with

+  - Comments: Hurdles we experienced were getting the new comments to match the comments that were already rendered.

+  - Followers:

+*
 ### Code Snippets
 *(Code snippets to highlight your best code (markdown code snippets, NOT screenshots) - these should likely go in the feature spotlight to demonstrate what we're talking about there)*